DaveSkender/Stock.Indicators/docs/utilities.md

 ### Validate quote history

 `quotes.Validate()` is an advanced check of your `IEnumerable<TQuote> quotes` (historical quotes).
-It will check for duplicate dates and other bad data.
-This comes at a small performance cost, so we did not automatically add these advanced validations in the indicator methods.
+It will check for duplicate dates and other bad data and will throw an `InvalidQuotesException` if validation fails.
+This comes at a small performance cost, so we did not automatically add these advanced checks in the indicator methods.
 Of course, you can and should do your own validation of `quotes` prior to using it in this library.
 Bad historical quotes data can produce unexpected results.

 ```csharp
 // fetch historical quotes from your favorite feed